 Development & functioning :

-The application will allow users to define a list of species of interest and, in return, the system will deploy a queryable contextualized identification web service through a secured web API and through a web GUI.
-Therefore, we will extend and improve the deep-learning-based similarity search engine already in use in the Pl@ntNet platform.
-This software allows users to identify observations composed of multiple part-based images of the same individual plant (e.g. leaf, flower, fruit, etc.), while returning the most similar observations in the database for each of the identified species, thanks to a scalable similarity-search engine that relies on high-dimensional data hashing and deep representations.
+The toolkit allows users to define a list of species of interest and deploy a queryable contextualized identification web service through a web API and through a web GUI.
+Therefore, we have extended the deep-learning-based similarity search engine already in use in the Pl@ntNet platform.
+This software allows users to identify observations composed of multiple part-based images of the same individual organism (e.g. for plants: leaf, flower, fruit, etc.), while returning the most similar observations in the database for each of the identified species, thanks to a scalable similarity-search engine that relies on high-dimensional data hashing and deep representations.

 Providing users with accurate visual feedback is crucial so they can control and (un)validate the proposed species.

 Innovation for citizen observatories:

 Developers or data scientists with a good background in data engineering and AI technologies.

 Yes you can, under the GBIF Data user agreement and regarding the illustration images licensing, AI-taxonomist backend and frontend are under the MIT open-source licence.

 No, it doesn’t.
 AI-taxonomist works with any set of species having occurrences in GBIF.